syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 By default, `PropertyGrid` control only invokes the constructor without parameter in custom editor.
 You can invoke and pass arguments to the constructors with any number of parameters in custom editor using the `ConstructorParameter` property of `CustomEditor` class.
 The default value of `ConstructorParameter` is **null**.
 This can be achieved by following the below steps.

-N> `ConstructorParameter` property will work only if a value is applied to the `EditorType` property in the `CustomEditor` class, else the default constructor with no parameters will only be invoked.
+N> `ConstructorParameter` property will work only if a value is assigned for the `EditorType` property in the `CustomEditor` class.

 1. Create a custom editor for the desired property item in `PropertyGrid`.
 Add constructor with parameters in the custom editor class.